 PDA until recently was regarded as not being on the Autistic Spectrum.
 It is a pervasive developmental disorder (meaning it affects all areas of development) first identified by Elizabeth Newson in 2003.
 It's main characteristics are:

-Although it is still not currently recognised in many tools used for diagnosing autism, gradually it is being regarded, as with AS, as a diagnostic subset of Autism.
+Although it is still not currently recognised in some diagnostic criteria for Autism, gradually it is being regarded, as with AS, as a diagnostic subset of Autism.

 - It is not possible to tell that someone is Autistic by looking at them.